-Graham Hanson is the founder and president of GHD Partners, previously Graham Hanson Design.
+Graham Hanson is the founder of GHD Partners, previously Graham Hanson Design.
 Since 1996, the multidisciplinary agency has been active in all areas of strategic visual communications for clients across the globe.

 Graham studied at Iowa State University and at the Lorenzo de’ Medici Institute in Florence, Italy.
 Prior to founding GHD Partners, he was with Vignelli Associates, where he designed projects for the Guggenheim Museum in Bilbao, Spain and New York; a large-scale mixed-use retail complex in Kobe, Japan; and projects for Philip Johnson at The Museum of Modern Art.